stashed/docs/docs/guides/latest/volumesnapshot/introduction.md

 Kubernetes v1.12 introduces alpha support for volume snapshotting.
 This feature allows creating/deleting volume snapshots, and the ability to create new volumes from a snapshot natively using the Kubernetes API.

-Volume Snapshots are only supported for CSI drivers.
+Volume Snapshots are only supported by CSI drivers.
 Kubernetes CSI currently enables CSI drivers to expose the following functionality via the Kubernetes API:

 - Creation and deletion of volume snapshots via [Kubernetes native API](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).
 - provisioning a new volume pre-populated with the snapshot data or to   restore the existing volume to a previous state represented by the snapshot